vitessio/website/content/en/docs/get-started/local.md

 aliases: ['/docs/tutorials/local/']
 ---

 This guide covers installing Vitess locally for testing purposes, from pre-compiled binaries.
-We will launch 3 copies of `mysqld`, so it is recommended to have greater than 4GB RAM, as well as 20GB of available disk space.
+We will launch 3 copies of `mysqld` initially, and then many more as you work through the tutorial, so it is recommended to have greater than 4GB RAM, as well as 20GB of available disk space.

 ## Install Packages